National Highway 365BB (India): Route

-Project Details
+Project details

 The National Highways Authority of India (NHAI) has proposed to construct the four-lane access controlled greenfield highway of a length of little over 162 km connecting Khammam of Telangana with Andhra Pradesh’s Devarapalli at an estimated cost of ₹4,609 crore.

 The project was approved under the centrally-sponsored Bharatmala Pariyojana’s economic corridor development initiative more than one-and-a-half years ago.

 The project involves acquisition of about 1,996 acres of agricultural lands spread in 31 villages of ten mandals of the district.
 The proposed greenfield express highway is likely to extend a distance of 96 km in Khammam district.

+The project was inaugurated on 1 October, 2023 by PM Modi.